QLD Wide - 60 Seconds Claim Advice

 • Other out-of-pocket expenses

-Compensation for lost wages covers damages for salary and superannuation due to time off work for serious and minor injuries.
-Depending on the severity of injuries, you could receive compensation for
+Compensation for lost income covers damages for salary and superannuation due to time off work for serious and minor injuries, including:

 • Future and past income loss

-• future lost wages or loss or earning capacity
+• Future lost wages or loss of earning capacity

 If your injury results in a minor or permanent impairment, you may be entitled to a lump sum compensation payout that covers past and future economic losses.
 You could also be eligible to claim TPD insurance benefits.